We would love to hear your thoughts, concerns or problems with anything so we can improve!

 Can this tension be met collectively or will universities become more fiercely competitive in this new environment?

-The 2018 UHR Conference will focus on the people management implications of identifying opportunities for competitive advantage and distinctiveness in our own institution’s mission, whilst recognising the value of collaboration as a sector in responding to common opportunities and threats.
+The 2018 UHR Conference focused on the people management implications of identifying opportunities for competitive advantage and distinctiveness in our own institution’s mission, whilst recognising the value of collaboration as a sector in responding to common opportunities and threats.

 How is HR responding to this potential tension and adapting as a function to a trend of increasing individualism?

 Is our traditionally open culture amongst HR colleagues, where we readily share information and potential solutions to issues, still relevant and appropriate?